 The interview will normally be conducted by video link to a member of staff at the Home Office in the UK.
-If you are overseas, it will last about five to ten minutes.
+If you are overseas, it will last about 5 to 10 minutes.
 You may also be interviewed by telephone after the first video link interview.
 If you are in the UK, the interview will last about 20 or 30 minutes.

-The interview will also be testing your ability to speak and understand English at the required level.
+The interview will also test your ability to speak and understand English at the required level.
 If there are technical problems with the video link and you cannot hear properly, please make sure you point this out.